7 ways to Increase Stress Resistance

-Stress often prevents you from falling asleep and causes disturbing sleep.
-However, rest at night is important for rethinking, a different view of the stressor and to restore energy.
+Stress often prevents you from falling asleep and causes disturbed sleep.
+However, rest at night is important for rethinking, a different view of the stressor, and restoring energy.
 So, try not to neglect sleep because of an unfinished project or important event.

 The right evening rituals will help you to adjust: dimmed lights, rejection of gadgets, a warm bath, and setting the right parameters of the air in the bedroom.